itchyny/fastinvsqrt/README.md

 ### Erlang
 How cool the binary pattern match is.
 I have never experienced this language but I think I want to learn more.
-The tests on Travis show that the performance of this code is bad.
+The test results show that the performance of this code is bad.
 If you have any idea of improving the performance, please let me know from the issue tracker.
 ```erlang
 -module(fastinvsqrt).